RFLATUL/BroCode/README.md

 A higher gear ratio provides more torque but reduces wheel speed.

-We selected the 22:1 gearbox because the robot needed enough torque to accelerate and maintain motion while still having useful speed.
+We selected the LEGO Medium Motor because it provided sufficient torque and speed while integrating directly with the LEGO drivetrain.
+Its built-in rotation sensor also provided useful feedback without adding another sensor.

 ## Camera Information vs Processing